-Preheat oven to 300.
-Line baking sheet with parchment paper and cover with a single layer of pretzels.
-Place one rolo on the center of each pretzel.
-Bake for 4 to 5 minutes until rolos are soft, but not completely melted (they will still look whole).
-Remove from oven and immediately place one nut face up onto each rolo pressing down to spread out chocolate and caramel.
+Preheat oven to 300°F. Line baking sheet with parchment paper and cover with a single layer of pretzels.
+Place one Rolo on the center of each pretzel.
+Bake for 4 to 5 minutes until Rolos are soft, but not completely melted (they will still look whole).
+Remove from oven and immediately place one nut face up onto each Rolo pressing down to spread out the chocolate and caramel.
 Let completely cool before removing from pan.

-I bought the four packs of rolos which makes 40 pretzels.
+I bought four packs of Rolos which makes 40 pretzels.
 You’ll love the chewy texture combined with salty and sweet.
 The kids can easily help out with this recipe because they are quick and simple to make.
-I found it helpful to have an extra set of hands to press the nuts down before the rolos cooled too much.
+I found it helpful to have an extra set of hands to press the nuts down before the Rolos cooled too much.
 These are chewy, sweet and salty, with a bit of crunch- totally divine!

 Here’s how I packaged them up:

 I stacked a jar full of pretzels and traced the sealer part of the lid onto an old card.
 I cut it out and placed it over the sealer before fastening the second part of the lid.
 I then added a printable reindeer hugs tag and decorative ribbon.
 This makes a perfect gift for that sweet tooth in your life.

 - 4 ½ cups all purpose flour

 - 1 teaspoon ginger

 - 1 teaspoon baking soda

 - ½ teaspoon cinnamon